Weed Control

 Municipalities and private land owners in the province are required to remove and control populations of prohibited and noxious weeds, and assistance from herbicides is necessary in order for Beaumont to meet this requirement.

-Also, we will spray spruce trees infected with the yellow-headed spruce sawfly, which has the potential to destroy all spruce trees in Beaumont if not controlled
+Also, spruce trees infected with the yellow-headed spruce sawfly will be sprayed, as they have the potential to destroy all spruce trees in Beaumont if not controlled.

-Beaumont has contracted Green Oasis and Birch Fumigators and Tree Spraying, which have staff of licensed and experienced practitioners to ensure application is done effectively, safely and according to the herbicide/pesticide’s application requirements.
+Beaumont has contracted Green Oasis, which have staff of licensed and experienced practitioners to apply effectively, safely and according to the herbicide/pesticide’s application requirements.
 Contractors will be encouraged to work in the early morning or late evening hours to limit traffic in the area and prevent direct exposure while spraying is taking place.

 The use of chemical controls will only be permitted when other mechanical and biological control options have been exhausted.
 School treatment will only take place in July and August when school is out.